d-khan/assembly/condition-instructions/Activity.md

 ## How to submit it?

 - Upload the work in Github and clearly define your responses.
-- Share the Github link
+- Share the Github link.

 ## Deadline